ipld/go-ipld-prime/node/basic/HACKME.md

 The 'w' pointer is used throughout the life of the assembler.

+Setting the 'w' pointer to nil is one of two mechanisms used internally to mark that assembly has become "finished" (the other mechanism is using an internal state enum field).
-When assembly becomes "finished", the 'w' pointer should be set to nil, in order to make it impossible to continue to mutate that node.
+Setting the 'w' pointer to nil has two advantages: one is that it makes it *impossible* to continue to mutate the target node;
+the other is that we need no *additional* memory to track this state change.
-However, this doesn't *quite* work... because in the case of builders (at the root), we need to continue to hold onto the node between when it becomes "finished" and when Build is called, allowing us to return it (and then finally nil 'w').
+However, we can't use the strategy of nilling 'w' in all cases: in particular, when in the NodeBuilder at the root of some construction, we need to continue to hold onto the node between when it becomes "finished" and when Build is called; otherwise we can't actually return the value!
+Different stratgies are therefore used in different parts of this package.

+Maps and lists use an internal state enum, because they already have one, and so they might as well; there's no additional cost to this.
+Since they can use this state to guard against additional mutations after "finish", the map and list assemblers don't bother to nil their own 'w' at all.

-This has some kinda wild implications.
-In recursive structures, it means the child assembler wrapper type is the one who takes reponsibility for nilling out the 'w' pointer at the same time as it updates the parent's state machine to proceed with the next entry.
-In the case of scalars at the root of a build, it means *you can actually use the assign method more than once*.
+During recursion to assemble values _inside_ maps and lists, it's interesting: the child assembler wrapper type takes reponsibility for nilling out the 'w' pointer in the child assembler's state, doing this at the same time as it updates the parent's state machine to clear proceeding with the next entry.

+In the case of scalars at the root of a build, we took a shortcut: we actually don't fence against repeat mutations at all.
+*You can actually use the assign method more than once*.
+We can do this without breaking safety contracts because the scalars all have a pass-by-value phase somewhere in their lifecycle (calling `nb.AssignString("x")`, then `n := nb.Build()`, then `nb.AssignString("y")` won't error if `nb` is a freestanding builder for strings... but it also won't result in mutating `n` to contain `"y"`, so overall, it's safe).

-We could normalize the case with scalars at the root of a tree by adding another piece of memory to the scalar builders... but currently we haven't bothered.
+We could normalize the case with scalars at the root of a tree so that they error more aggressively... but currently we haven't bothered, since this would require adding another piece of memory to the scalar builders; and meanwhile we're not in trouble on compositional correctness.
-We're not in trouble on compositional correctness because nothing's visible until Build is called (whereas recursives have to be a lot stricter around this, because if something gets validated and finished, it's already essential that it now be unable to mutate out of the validated state, even if it's also not yet 'visible').

 Note that these remarks are for the `basicnode` package, but may also apply to other implementations too (e.g., our codegen output follows similar